Bordered Floer homology for manifolds with torus boundary via immersed curves: Applications

+\pinlabel $\boldsymbol{\gamma}_1$ at 16 71 \pinlabel $\hat{\boldsymbol{\gamma}}_1$ at 280 15 \endlabellist \piccaption[]{Sliding a corner over the peg.
+The corner wraps around a circle of some radius between $\epsilon$ and $2\epsilon$ (the inner and outer radii of the shaded annulus).
+We replace the segment of curve through the annulus with a segment on the opposite side of the peg following the circle $C_{2\epsilon}$. } \parpic[r]{

-Note then that $\hat{\boldsymbol{\gamma}}_1$ can be obtained from ${\boldsymbol{\gamma}}_1$ by a sequence of the following moves: (i) deleting a component; (ii) resolving a self-intersection to split off a closed component; (iii) homotopy in $T$ to put curves in transverse peg board position with $\boldsymbol{\gamma}_0$; and (iv) passing the curve through a peg at which it changes direction in a transverse peg board diagram.
-We claim that none of these moves increases the intersection number with $\boldsymbol{\gamma}_0$.
-Indeed, (i) clearly does not increase intersection number, and (ii) does not change the number of intersections with $\boldsymbol{\gamma}_0$ at all.
-Further, (iii) does not increase intersection number, since transverse peg board position realizes the minimal intersection for homology classes in $T$.
-It only remains to check that (iv) does not increase intersection number.
+}We will fix a small $\epsilon$ and work in an $\epsilon$-pegboard diagram.
+Note that $\hat{\boldsymbol{\gamma}}_1$ can be obtained from ${\boldsymbol{\gamma}}_1$ by a sequence of the following moves: (i) replacing a local system with a trivial one of the same dimension; (ii) resolving a self-intersection to split off a closed component; (iii) deleting a component, (iv) homotopy in $T_{M_0}$ to put curves in $\epsilon$-pegboard position; and (v) passing the curve through a peg near a corner in the peg board diagram, as in Figure \ref{fig:main-pinch-move}.
+Moves (i) and (ii) clearly do not change the number of intersections with $\gamma_0$ at all, and move (iii) cannot increase the intersection number.
+Move (iv) also does not increase intersection number, since curves in an an $\epsilon$-pegboard diagram realize the minimal intersection for their homotopy classes in $T$.
+The remaining move, (v), requires some care, since it may introduce new intersection points; see Figure \ref{fig:types}.